 Source and destination countries of migrants returning to and leaving from Egypt

-The below data counts returns to/from Egypt from 2011 to the present.
+The below data counts returns to Egypt from 2011 to the present and returns from Egypt from 2013* to the present.

-Yusuf traveled to Egypt from Nigeria in 2012 to attend university.
-In 2014, his wife joined him.
-They had their first son in 2015, in Egypt.
+Yusuf traveled to Egypt from Nigeria in 2012 to attend university..
+After being joined by his wife in 2014, they had their first son.